 Recommended for neutraceutical, bulk, and commodity manufacturing (usually dry environments)

-Minebea is the most solid, highly engineered make of the three and carries options for the most demanding applications; but they’re not necessary for everyone.
+Minebea is out of Japan and is the most solid, highly engineered make of the three and carries options for the most demanding applications; but they’re not necessary for everyone.

 The first big upside is forced restoration technology.
 Typical load cells put electrical current through metal and measure the impedance when weight is added and the metal flexes.
 Forced restoration measures changes in electromagnetic fields.
-And since these do not inherently involve friction, fluctuations can be measured in finer increments.
+And since these do not inherently involve much friction or interference, fluctuations can be measured in finer increments.
 This also allows them to weigh at the highest speeds (up to ~500 fpm, translating to 600 pieces per minute for small packages.)

 Second, they’re engineered to be cleaner.
 By minimizing flat surfaces, water and product is kept from collecting.
 By minimizing grooves and parts, ingression and bacteria buildup are minimized.
-And by maximizing surface exposure, product and dust can be cleaned off easily when it does ingress.
+And by maximizing surface exposure, product and dust can be cleaned off easily where ingress does occur.

 Any time you’re dealing with high-precision, high speed, or products that cause issues with machinery, Minebea is the best bet.

 For the most part, A&D’s checkweighers are different configurations of the same machine.
-Though it can’t fit all applications, it covers many of them.
+Though they can’t fit all applications, they cover many of them.
 The big up-side here is that economies of scale reduce machine and part costs, and machines can be more easily retrofitted.
 This is not to say A&D doesn’t make good machines; they’re accurate, they have speeds up to around 400 pieces per minute as well, and they don’t need a ton of maintenance.
 And when parts are needed they’re shipped from California, which is nice in a pinch.
-A&D’s machines are simple and low-cost, making them great for quick starts and when the future of a product is uncertain.
+A&D’s machines are simple and low-cost, making them great for quick starts and establishing products’ viability.

-Many factors will interact to determine which options are best.
+Many factors will interact to determine which option is best.
 Just fill out the form to the best of your ability and we’ll help identify the right ones.